Johnny Hero

-John Cullen (born 1 January 1961), known professionally as Johnny Hero, is a radio DJ, musician and football coach from Belfast, Northern Ireland.
+John Patrick Cullen (born 1 January 1961), known professionally as Johnny Hero, is a radio DJ, musician and football coach from Belfast, Northern Ireland.

 Hero has been a drummer and vocalist for the Ex-Producers since 1979.
 He is also a singer for GlamSlam.
 Since February 1990 he has been a radio presenter, having started on a pirate radio station, he moved to Downtown Radio and presented there for 20 years.
 He left Downtown and joined U105, where he has run the Drivetime show from 2010.

 Personal life

 Hero has a younger sister, Linda Cullen (born 1967) who is also a co-presenter at U105, and two brothers, Patrick and Paul.

 Hero has been married to Lisa Cullen since 1999.
 They met through Hero's sister Linda.
-They have two children together, Rebecca (born 2001) and John (born 2002).
+They have two children together, Rebecca and John.

 Away from his musical career, Hero volunteers as a football coach for Carryduff Colts.

 Music career

 Early career

 Hero got into the industry in 1977, soon after DJing for his local community centre in place of a group of nuns.
 He has been a DJ in many clubs across Belfast, including Limelight.